-Advanced A/AS Level Organic Chemistry: ISOMERISM - stereoisomerism - poly(propene)
+Advanced Level Organic Chemistry: ISOMERISM - stereoisomerism - poly(propene)

 Doc Brown's Advanced A Level Organic Chemistry Revision Notes - Help in Revising Advanced Organic Chemistry